World News | Trump Says He Will Soon Sign New Merit-based Immigration Act | LatestLY

-Washington, Jul 15 (PTI) US President Donald Trump on Tuesday said he will soon sign a merit-based immigration act that will also take care of the immigrants brought to the country illegally as children and protected under the DACA programme.
+Washington, Jul 15 (PTI) US President Donald Trump has reiterated his pledge to soon sign a "very strong" merit-based immigration act that will also take care of the immigrants brought to the country illegally as children, many of whom are of Indian or South Asian descent.

+Trump, who is seeking re-election in November, has long sought to overhaul the US immigration system to be based on merit rather than family ties.
+Immigration remains one of Trump's signature campaign issues.

 "We are going to be signing an immigration act very soon.
-It is going to be based on merit, it is going to be very strong," Trump told reporters at a Rose Garden press conference at the White House.
+It is going to be based on merit, it is going to be very strong," Trump told reporters at a Rose Garden press conference at the White House on Tuesday.

 "We are going to work on DACA (Deferred Action for Childhood Arrivals) because we want to make people happy and I will tell you even conservative Republicans want to see something happen with DACA," he said.